yiqinggui2/collectionjs/README.md

 ## List of Data Structures and Operations

-* Stack
-  Method: push, pop, peek and size
+* Stack - push, pop, peek and size

-* Queue
-  Method: enqueue, dequeue, peek and size
+* Queue - enqueue, dequeue, peek and size